XavierCorominas/SAFE-EEG/README.md

 Depending on your acquisition hardware and built-in filters, tFUS pulse artifacts may instead present as DC step-like shift.

 If your recording system lacks hardware high-pass filtering (or uses a very low cutoff), adding a detrend or high-pass filter before the artifact-suppression step to handle DC steps appropriately may be recommended.
 The provided script is a starting point optimized for systems with a ~0.016 Hz hardware high-pass; please adjust the preprocessing (e.g., high-pass cutoff and artifact handling) to match your device’s filtering and the artifact morphology you observe.

+**Further considerations**
+The current script focuses on removing pulse-like artifacts.
+However, in realistic human experiments, additional artifacts are common.
+It is recommended extending the pipeline—if needed—to address ocular activity (blinks/saccades), muscular contamination, line noise (50/60 Hz and harmonics), motion/electrode drift, and other physiological or non-physiological sources that could confound the EEG.